Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

 \begin{example} The following example is well-known: For a set $X$, denote by $\wp(X)$ the category of subsets of $X$ with inclusions as morphisms.
 The union provides a monoidal structure on $\wp(X)$ with monoidal unit $\emptyset\in\wp(X)$.
 For $U\in \wp(X)$, denote by $\comp(U)\in\wp(X)$ the complement.
 The canonical isomorphisms

 endow $(\wp(X),\cup)$ with a Grothendieck-Verdier structure with dualizing object $X$ and duality $\comp$.
-If $X$ is not the empty set, this provides us with an example of a non-rigid Grothendieck-Verdier category in the sense of Example~\ref{Ex:rigid}. \end{example}
+If $X$ is not the empty set, this provides us with an example of a Grothendieck-Verdier category which does not come from a rigid monoidal category in the sense of Example~\ref{Ex:rigid}. \end{example}